Skip to main content

 Heating oil dlivered by tanker in a pretty village

-Oil-heated households are seeing sudden price increases across the UK and Ireland amid the ongoing conflict in the Middle East.
+Oil-heated households have seen sudden price increases across the UK and Ireland amid the ongoing conflict in the Middle East.

 We've seen reports of customers having heating oil orders cancelled, being quoted far higher prices than before the conflict began, and struggling to place an order from their usual supplier or having to wait longer than usual.